Baked Ravioli with Chunky Fire-roasted Marinara

 - Put the toasted bread in the bowl of a food processor and pulse until you have fine bread crumbs.
 Transfer to a small bowl.

 - Brush the tops of the ravioli with the Italian-Seasoned Olive Oil.
 Dredge the ravioli into the bread crumbs; arrange onto the prepared baking sheet.

 - Bake in preheated oven until golden brown.
 Serve with the warm marinara sauce.

-Make this dish gluten-free by substituting 3 tablespoons gluten-free Italian-seasoned panko bread crumbs for the bread and using your favorite gluten-free ravioli.
-Add 1 tablespoon finely grated Parmesan cheese to the bread crumbs for extra Italian goodness!
+Gluten-free?
+No problem.
+To make these fried ravioli GF, substitute 3 tablespoons gluten-free Italian-seasoned panko bread crumbs for the bread and use your favorite gluten-free ravioli.
+Add 1 tablespoon finely grated Parmesan cheese to the bread crumbs for extra flavor.

 What others are saying

 This baked ravioli is incredible!
 They're so good, I throw them back two and three at a time.
 I also love that they're baked and not fried.
 This is now my favorite snack when I'm in front of the tv watching college sports.